Intervention/image/readme.md

 [![Support me on Ko-fi](https://raw.githubusercontent.com/Intervention/image/develop/.github/images/support.svg)](https://ko-fi.com/interventionphp)

 Intervention Image is a **PHP image processing library** that provides a simple and expressive way to create, edit, and compose images.
-It features a unified API for the two most popular image manipulation extensions.
+It features a universal interface for the two most popular PHP image manipulation extensions.
 You can choose between the GD library or Imagick as the base layer for all operations.

 - Simple interface for common image editing tasks
 - Interchangeable driver architecture